-Cross References: § 2340 § 2345 Controversial Issues and Academic Freedom Speakers in the Classroom and at School Functions § 2375 § 3370 Service Animals in Schools Searches and Seizure Legal Reference: I.C. § 33-6001 Parental Rights
+Cross References: 2340 Controversial Issues and Academic Freedom 2345 Speakers in the Classroom and at School Functions 2375 Service Animals in Schools 3370 Searches and Seizure

-Student Permission for Exposure to Animals(s)

-To be used when animal(s) are brought into the classroom or learning center for educational purposes.

-Student:

-Grade/Teacher:

-Dear Parent(s)/Guardian(s):
+Legal Reference: I.C. § 33-6001 Parental Rights

+{{Full_Charter_Heading
-As allergies, asthma, immune problems, and/or other health concerns may make animal contact inappropriate for some students, Charter School guidelines require prior parent/guardian permission for student contact with animal(s) in school.

-On (insert date), the following animal(s) will visit my classroom for educational purposes:

-The following animals are prohibited in schools:

-- 1. Venomous or toxin-producing animals (e.g., certain spiders, insects, reptiles, and amphibians); - 2.
-Wild or exotic animals; - 3.
-Mammals at high-risk for transmitting rabies (e.g., bats, raccoons, skunks, foxes, and coyotes); - 4.
-Non-human primates; - 5.
-Stray animals; - 6.
-Aggressive or unpredictable animals; - 7.
-Any animal in the Idaho Invasive Species List; and - 8.
-Any animal considered inherently dangerous.
+INSTRUCTION 2580F Student Permission for Exposure to Animals(s) To be used when animal(s) are brought into the classroom or learning center for educational purposes.
+Student: Grade/Teacher: Dear Parent(s)/Guardian(s): As allergies, asthma, immune problems, and/or other health concerns may make animal contact inappropriate for some students, Charter School guidelines require prior parent/guardian permission for student contact with animal(s) in school.
+On (insert date) , the following animal(s) will visit my classroom for educational purposes: □ Cat □ Bird □ Ferret □ Guinea Pig □ Dog □ Rabbit □ Hamster □ Reptile or amphibian □ Rat □ Mouse □ Gerbil □ Other The following animals are prohibited in schools: Venomous or toxin-producing animals (e.g., certain spiders, insects, reptiles, and amphibians); Wild or exotic animals; Mammals at high-risk for transmitting rabies (e.g., bats, raccoons, skunks, foxes, and coyotes); Non-human primates; Stray animals; Aggressive or unpredictable animals; Any animal in the Idaho Invasive Species List; and Any animal considered inherently dangerous.
 The Executive Director or designee will ensure that {{School_Name}}'s policies and procedures for the use of animals in education programs are followed.
 I will also supervise the entire student-animal contact session, have a clean and disinfected area for showing the animal(s), not allow food or drink in the animal showing area, and will appropriately dispose of animal waste.
 Under no circumstances are students allowed to clean cages or handle animal waste.

-Please complete and return this form to me by (insert date).
-If you have any questions or concerns, please feel free to contact me at (insert contact information)
+Please complete and return this form to me by

+2580F-1

 To Be Completed by Parent/Guardian:

-☐ I do permit my student, identified above, to be exposed to the animal(s) listed above.
-I further agree to indemnify and hold harmless {{School_Name}} and its employees and agents against any claims, except a claim based on willful and wanton conduct, arising out of my student's exposure to the animal(s) listed above.
+I do permit my student, identified above, to be exposed to further agree to indemnify and hold harmless {{School_l agents against any claims, except a claim based on willfur my student's exposure to the animal(s) listed above.
+Name}} and its employees and

-I do not permit my student, identified above, to be exposed to the animal(s) listed above.
-I understand that when the animal(s) listed above are present, my student will be excused from classroom attendance without penalty and given an alternative educational activity.
+I do not permit my student, identified above, to be exposunderstand that when the animal(s) listed above are preseclassroom attendance without penalty and given an alternative ent, my student will be excused from

-Parent/Guardian Name (please print) Date
+Parent/Guardian Name (please print)

 Parent/Guardian Signature Date

-Parent/Guardian Name (please print) Date
+Parent/Guardian Name (please print)

 Parent/Guardian Signature Date

-Note: If only one parent/guardian signs this form, please certify the following:
+Note: If only one parent/guardian signs this form, please cer tify the following:

-I, (parent/guardian), have full authority to sign and consent to this Permission Form and Release as an agent of any and all other parent(s) and/or legal guardian(s).
+I, (parent/guardian), ha consent to this Permission Form and Release as an agent of a legal guardian(s). ave full authority to sign and any and all other parent(s) and/or